“It's strictly confidential.”

 You work at a doctor's office.
 At work, you have access to a lot of your patients' personal information.
 You're explaining your job to an extended family member who doesn't know much about it, and you want to explain that you can't share any information about the patients.
-When you're talking about the private information, you say:
+When you're talking about the private information, you say this.

 It's strictly confidential.